LafeLabs/chaos/README.md

 ## To replicate the game:

-1. choose a name for a space about a mile across
+1. choose a name for a space between 100 yards and a mile across
 2. go find a shared public place(about the size of a street corner or bus stop) in that space, give it a name
 3. write a quest to help the community in that place specifically
 4. give place and quest to an operator, who will write a scroll, post it and give you the address